mjsvenson/EducationDatabase/README.md

 8. The admin or instructor can appoint one or two instructors as advisor(s) for PhD students, including a start date, and optional end date.
 The advisor will be able to view the course history of their advisees, and update their advisees’ information.
 (10 points)
-9. Create a grader page where graders can edit grades and see the grades they have given students (10 points)
+9. Create a grader page where graders can edit grades and see the grades they have given students (implements homework assignments table) (10 points)
-10. Create a department page for admin that displays the departments instructors and the students within that department (10 points)
+10. Students can join study groups made by their peers in the same sections as their own.(10 points)

 To run this code:
 1. Make sure the correct files are in the XAMPP file directory (something like):